v0.5.6 Stand-alone(RocksDB)

 48 Intel(R) Xeon(R) CPU E5-2650 v4 @ 2.20GHz128G10000Mbps750GB SSD,2.7T HDD

-• Information about the machine used to generate load: configured the same as the machine that is being tested under load.
+• Information about the machine used to generate loads: configured the same as the machine that is being tested under load.

 • Testing tool: Apache JMeter 2.5.1